About the event

 Conference Costs

-Costs include accommodation, catering and activities.
+Costs including accommodation, catering and activities:

-1. Click on the 'Register Now' button
+1. Click on the 'Register Now' button.

-2. Fill in the Conference Registration form
+2. Fill in the Conference Registration form.

-4. Returning to the Registration Form, upload your completed template file in the space provided
+4. Returning to the Registration Form, upload your completed template file in the space provided.

-5. Complete the rest of the Registration Form and submit
+5. Complete the rest of the registration form and submit.

 If you have any questions, please contact [email protected].